groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/basic-usage/search-for-electronic-signatures-in-document/_index.md

 url: signature/net/search-for-electronic-signatures-in-document
 title: Search for electronic signatures in document
 weight: 4
-description: This topic learns how to search for document electronic signature and its details
+description: "This topic learns how to search for document electronic signature and its details"
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False